Frequently Asked Questions

 Are there any age restrictions for participants?

-Two Wolves Abroad is committed to protecting children and young people from harm.
-All volunteers are required to provide a Working With Children Check from their relevant Australian state, whether they wish to participate in an immersion or CVC placement.
+Two Wolves Domestic and Abroad is committed to protecting children and young people from harm.
+All volunteers are required to provide a Working With Children Check from their relevant Australian state, whether they wish to participate in an immersion or In-Community placement.
 This is a free check for anyone who applies for the purpose of volunteering.
 For those who will not turn 18 until their departure, we will also accept an Australian National Police check.

 Is travel insurance included?